 2020-21 expenditure: $16.2 million

-The Australian Volunteers Program has been significantly impacted by COVD-19.
-While the opportunity for volunteers to travel has been reduced, the program will continue to contribute to the Australian Government's development cooperation program by:
+The Australian Volunteers Program has been significantly impacted by COVID-19.
+While the opportunity for volunteers to travel has been reduced, the program has continued to contribute to the Australian Government's development cooperation program.

-- piloting new approaches to volunteering through the Innovation Fund – with a particular focus on supporting local volunteering
+- piloted new approaches to volunteering through the Innovation Fund – with a particular focus on supporting local volunteering

-- empowering volunteers to tell their stories through a range of digital platforms, encouraging a broader group of Australians to volunteer and to raise awareness of the program.
+- empowered volunteers to tell their stories through a range of digital platforms, encouraging a broader group of Australians to volunteer and to raise awareness of the program.

-- In March and April of 2020, the program repatriated 464 program participants due to COVID-19
+In March and April 2020, the program repatriated 464 program participants due to COVID-19.

 About the Australian Volunteers Program